express42/rsyslog/README.md

 end
 ```

-See fixture cookbook in `tests/fixtures/cookbooks`.
+See fixture cookbooks in `tests/fixtures/cookbooks`.

 # License and Maintainer